 Baby’s skin is very sensitive, and my child’s was extra sensitive, so we want to prevent dry skin as that can make your little one fussy.

-Newborn Baby Clothes Checklist
+Baby Essentials: Baby Clothes Checklist

 Most new parents cannot help but buy a whole stack of cute little outfits for their little one.
 You should have seen my closet from the time that the pregnancy test said: “You’re Pregnant!”